-The Averaging Time selects the amount of time in which the previous readings are averaged for a more accurate display of the collected counts.
+The Averaging Time selects the number of seconds in which the previous readings are averaged.
 The longer the averaging time, the more accurate your reading.
 Shorter averaging times allow significant changes to be seen more quickly.

-Cal Panel (Calibration Panel)
+Figure 7(3) Cal Panel (Calibration Panel)

-Located under View > Cal Panel, the Cal Panel Window (Figure 4(4)) can be used to change a number of settings on your unit.
+Located under View > Cal Panel, the Cal Panel Window (Figure 7(4)) can be used to change a number of settings on your unit.
 The unit should be in the mode or count screen when Updating the Settings, as some changes to the menu items via the Cal Panel will not refresh on the unit if the unit is displaying a menu screen.